Can I create my own watercolor set?

 Can I enclose a gift message with my order?
 I am buying a gift for my special person.

 Yes.
-Please add your gift message in the order comment with instructions to enclose it with the order.
+Please email your gift message to poemsaboutme[at]gmail.com with your order number.
 The invoice will not be included in the gift package.

 PoemsAboutYou.com and PoemsAboutYou on Etsy